 However, Salesforce integrates with several marketing automation systems, including HubSpot, ActiveCampaign, and its internal Pardot and Marketing Cloud offerings.

-While cloud-to-cloud integrations are better than ever, more ongoing maintenance is required compared to all-in-one systems.
+While cloud-to-cloud integrations are better than ever, they require more ongoing maintenance than all-in-one systems.

 The Consultant Ecosystems